-Choose one of the ways to access the playground:
+Choose one of the ways to access the notebooks:

 NOTE: The playground opens in a new tab.
 Make sure your browser does not block pop-ups.